Colorado Cross-Disability Coalition (CCDC) and the University of Denver (DU) are excited to offer

 All subjects taught by practicing subject matter experts.

-To register for the next session, go to Online Registration Fall 2018 Basic Advocacy Training Class and complete the registration form.
-Registration closes on Friday, September 28, 2018.
+To register for the next session, go to Online Registration Spring 2019 Basic Advocacy Training Class and complete the registration form.
+Registration closes one week before class begins.
 Class space is limited so please register early.

 $500 per applicant, $250 for each student from the same organization or family